-In the United States, when there is a serious crime, the prosecutor, defense attorneys and judge often work together to convict a person when evidence is weak.
+In the United States, when there is a serious crime with weak evidence, the prosecutor, defense attorneys and judge often work together to convict a vulnerable person who is not actually guilty.

 This seems like something that should be pointed out when it happens, since the vast majority of people it happens to do not have money for an independent lawyer who is separate from the prosecutorial clique.